vishwas-atworks/Thought-on-Process/README.md

 Have set of test cases marked for various release.
 Even if it is smoke test we should know what works and what doesn't in our

+Have templates for creating bug tickets:
+#### QA
+Write in ticket:
+What failed?
+Modules affected, affect on customer
+Test cases that you expect to pass

+#### Developer
+Write in ticket:
+What you have fixed?
+How you have fixed?
+Test cases you executed to make sure the fix is correct and complete

 ### Configuration Management